 Risk Response Funding for debt repayment, advancing the CdB exploration program, and other corporate activities.
-VDM intends to undertake capital raisings.
+VDM has entered into a conditional heads of agreement with Jiangxi to provide funding for the CdB project and is working with other potential partners to provide additional funding.
 Size and quality of CdB's contained mineralisation This risk cannot be mitigated, however VDM will aim to avoid over-investment by undertaking a phased and well-planned exploration program.
 Operating efficiently and safely in the Republic of Angola VDM's current Executive Director of Mining has extensive experience and strong relationships in Angola.
 VDM will utilise Angolan-experienced and reputable exploration contractors and advisors.
 Counterparty risks related CdB investment structure and CdB partners VDM has maintained good relations with its CdB partners and uses written agreements and formal decision-making processes to avoid potential misunderstandings.

-Revenue from continuing operations was \$1,430,000 (2016: \$529,000) an increase of 170.3% from the prior year reflecting higher structural steel supply revenue within the Construction division, partially offset by lower trading division revenue.
+Revenue from continuing operations was \$563,000 (2017: \$1,430,000) a decrease of 60.6% from the prior year reflecting the close-out of structural steel sales agreements within the Construction division, with no new arrangements being entered into.

-The loss from continuing operations after tax of \$3,890,000 (2016: \$4,516,000) is 13.9% lower than the prior year, mainly due to higher revenue.
+The loss from continuing operations after tax of \$2,881,000 (2017: \$3,890,000) is 25.9% lower than the prior year, mainly due to a reduction of corporate expenses.